ontolex/morph/draft.md

 Since plural number is the only morphosyntactic feature value conveyed by this form and morph, in this case the grammatical meaning simply corresponds to the individual for that feature value in Lexinfo.

 On the other hand, in the Latin form *lupus*, nominative case and singular number are expressed cumulatively by the affix *-us*.
-Therefore, an instance of morph:GrammaticalMeaning is introduced for that feature bundle, and the individual feature values included therein can be expressed using the property :composedOf in the Paralex ontology.
+Therefore, an instance of morph:GrammaticalMeaning is introduced for that feature bundle.
+The individual feature values included therein can be expressed using the property :composedOf in the Paralex ontology.

     :lupus a ontolex:Form
         ontolex:writtenRep "lupus"@la ;